 The ongoing disruption of COVID-19 is providing forward-thinking equipment manufacturers with a unique opportunity to turn their eCommerce capabilities into a strategic advantage.
 Here’s how your company can take advantage of recent trends to both strengthen your customer relationships and grow your sales and market share.

 Adapting to Uncertainty

-Companies big and small are composed of a diverse set of employees, all with their own concerns and uncertainties.
-Organizations that have been most successful managing the impact of COVID-19 have acknowledged this fact and are addressing their customers in the same way.
+Companies big and small are composed of a diverse set of employees, each with their own concerns and uncertainties.
+Organizations that have been most successful at managing the impact of COVID-19 have acknowledged this fact and are addressing their customers in the same way.

 Overcoming New Challenges

 Though manufacturers are faced with many challenges, these can also be viewed as opportunities to produce positive outcomes and increase market penetration.
 Establishing an eCommerce presence can be a daunting task, but it is clear that eCommerce can help increase sales and customer satisfaction – and will likely become a mandatory requirement as younger, more tech-savvy employees join the workforce.

 These are the most prevalent challenges for manufacturers with B2B eCommerce, and the strategies they can use to keep their sales strong.

 Disruption can manifest itself in many forms for manufacturers; unprecedented decline in revenue, increased demand, extreme buyer uncertainty, or a rapid change in business models.
 Focusing on digital marketing, communications, customer experience, and eCommerce user experience will allow manufacturers to overcome—and perhaps even benefit from these new disruptions.
 Adapting customer support models to be more effective in addressing the influx of buyers will reinforce a sense of stability and reassure customers that they are still a top priority.